ncbi/icn3d/icn3dnode/README.md

 * <b>Protein-Protein Interaction Details</b>

-    In the command line, run the following:
+    In the command line, run the following for a PDB structure:

         node interactiondetail.js 1KQ2 A B

+    or the following for a custom PDB file:

+        node interactiondetail2.js [filename] A B

-    This outputs the residues in the chain "A" of the PDB structure "1KQ2" interacting with the chain "B".
+    This outputs the residues in the chain "A" of the structure interacting with the chain "B".
 The output looks like the following:

         bondCnt: [
         {
         res1: '1KQ2_A_11_ALA',
         res2: '1KQ2_B_54_LEU:contact_1 ',

     where "res1" is one of the residues in chain "A", "res2" is a list of interacting resiues in chain "B".
-Each residue has the format of [PDB]_[chain]_[residue number]_[residue name]:[interaction type]_[count of interaction].
+Each residue has the format of [PDB]\_[chain]\_[residue number]\_[residue name]:[interaction type]\_[count of interaction].

 * <b>Protein-Protein Interactions Due to Mutations</b>